The park rangers at the Zion National Park visitor center told us not to go.

 Don't think this hike is for you?
 Then check out 5 Things to Do in Zion National Park That Don't Involve Hiking.

 So what do you think?
-Would YOU tackle Angels Landing?
+Would YOU tackle the hike to Angels Landing?